 A credible patent valuation requires attention to all relevant factors and a multi-disciplined team of experts to execute it.
-GHB Intellect has over 500 experts in high-tech, science, finance, and IP fields.
+GHB Intellect has hundreds of experts in high-tech, science, finance, and IP fields.
 By deploying the best and most appropriate team of experts (including technical, financial, legal, and business) for every project, and by utilizing best practices in IP evaluation and fair market valuation, GHB Intellect is able to provide accurate, reliable, and unbiased valuation reports.

 In this case study, we explain our process in determining the fair market value of a patent directed to a custom vehicular device especially designed for fleet operation and activities.